torvalds/linux/Documentation/userspace-api/mseal.rst

         memory range could happen.
 However, those cases should be rare.

    **Architecture support**:
-      mseal only works on 64-bit CPUs, not 32-bit CPUs.
+      mseal is built only for 64-bit kernels.
+32-bit kernels return ``-ENOSYS``.

    **Idempotent**:
       users can call mseal multiple times. mseal on an already sealed memory